wojciechkarcz/SQL_Python_coding_challenge/README.md

 `git clone https://github.com/wojciechkarcz/SQL_Python_coding_challenge.git`

-All the libraries needed for the functions in notebooks to work properly are in the file requirements.txt You can use `pip` to install them:
+All the libraries needed for the functions in notebooks to work properly are in the requirements.txt file.
+You can use `pip` to install them:

-`ppip install -r requirements.txt`
+`pip install -r requirements.txt`

 The code in the notebooks is compatible with Python 3.8